minejournal/starter-blog/content/blog/2019-12-09-the-sweaty-mountain.md

 At the village of \*\** only eight people live, all of them very old.

-I notice standing like a pole on the road a Babushka: she is a sure sign.
+I notice standing like a pole on the road a babushka: she is a sure sign.

-I will wait with her the Martshutka that will take me home.
+I will wait with her the martshutka that will take me home.